-TOP 12 Most Expensive Mushrooms In The World
+Top 12 Most Expensive Mushrooms Worldwide

 While mushrooms may seem like the most accessible food source to acquire for anyone who knows where to look, that perception does not apply across the board by a longshot.
 The world’s most expensive mushrooms are hard to find and cultivate.
 Their difficulty with mass production due to their sensitivities is reflected in the prices they are offered to consumers.

-Mushroom lovers already know that the edible fungi are as delicious as they are nutritious, and are a common feature in Haute cuisines.
-More so, they present an ever-expanding market for business opportunities for entrepreneurs and artisanal farmers worldwide.
 These days, mushrooms, which grow in various habitats around the world, can be individually cultivated, and produced in urban warehouses by mushroom farmers or under trees, caves, and even isolated basements.
 This process of “mushrooming” is growing increasingly popular, but some mushrooms hit the market at prices that are quite steep.

 Much like fruit, mushrooms, are regarded by some as the “fruit” of the fungi family, and much like fruits, they tend to thrive under particular conditions.
 Therefore, different cultures across different parts of the world have developed a diverse set of methods of cultivating them.